-Main considerations
+- Main considerations

 - Avoid doing un-needed computations

 - Increase the speed of convergence

 - Avoid early mis-judgement

 - Avoid extreme bad cases

-Refinements came from on-line knowledge.
+- Refinements came from on-line knowledge.

 - Progressive pruning.

-- ▷ Cut hopeless nodes early.
+- ▶ Cut hopeless nodes early.

 - All moves at first.

-- ▷ Increase the speed of convergence.
+- ▶ Increase the speed of convergence.

 - Node expansion policy.

-- ▷ Grow only nodes with a potential.
+- ▶ Grow only nodes with a potential.

 - Temperature.

-- ▷ Introduce randomness.
+- ▶ Introduce randomness.

 - Depth-i enhancement.

 - ▶ With regard to Line 1, the initial phase, exhaustively enumerate all possibilities.

-Each move has a mean value m and a standard deviation $\sigma$ .

-- Left expected outcome $m_l = m \sigma \cdot r_d$ . - Right expected outcome $m_r = m + \sigma \cdot r_d$ . - $r_d$ is a ratio fixed up by practical experiments. - A move $M_1$ is statistically inferior to another move $M_2$ if $M_1.m_r < M_2.m_l$ . - Two moves $M_1$ and $M_2$ are statistically equal if $M_1.\sigma < \sigma_e$ and $M_2.\sigma < \sigma_e$ and no move is statistically inferior to the other. - $\sigma_e$ is called standard deviation for equality. - Its value is determined by experiments. - Remarks: - We only compare nodes that are of the same parent. - If you use UCB scores, then the mean and standard deviation of a move are those calculated from the UCB value distribution of its un-pruned children.
+- Each move has a mean value m and a standard deviation σ . - Left expected outcome $m_l = m \sigma \cdot r_d$. - Right expected outcome $m_r = m + \sigma \cdot r_d$. - r_d is a ratio fixed up by practical experiments. - A move M_1 is statistically inferior to another move M_2 if $M_1.m_r < M_2.m_l$. - Two moves M_1 and M_2 are statistically equal if $M_1.\sigma < \sigma_e$ and $M_2.\sigma < \sigma_e$ and no move is statistically inferior to the other. - σ_e is called standard deviation for equality. - Its value is determined by experiments. - Remarks: - We only compare nodes that are of the same parent. - If you use UCB scores, then the mean and standard deviation of a move are those calculated only from its un-pruned children.

-- After a minimal number of random games (100 per move), a move is pruned as soon as it is statistically inferior to another. - For a pruned move: - ▷ Not considered as a legal move. - ▷ No need to maintain its UCB information. - This process is stopped when - $\triangleright$ this is the only one move left for its parent, or - ▶ the moves left are statistically equal, or - ▶ a maximal threshold, say 10,000 multiplied by the number of legal moves, of iterations is reached.

-Two different pruning rules.

-- Hard: a pruned move cannot be a candidate later on. - Soft: a move pruned at a given time can be a candidate later on if its value is no longer statistically inferior to a currently active move. - ▶ The UCB value of an active move may be decreased when more simulations are performed. - ▷ Periodically check whether to reactive it.
+- After a minimal number of random games (100 per move), a move is pruned as soon as it is statistically inferior to another. - For a pruned move: - ▶ Not considered as a legal move. - ▶ No need to maintain its UCB information. - This process is stopped when - ▶ this is the only one move left for its parent, or - ▶ the moves left are statistically equal, or - ▶ a maximal threshold, say 10,000 multiplied by the number of legal moves, of iterations is reached. - Two different pruning rules. - Hard: a pruned move cannot be a candidate later on. - Soft: a move pruned at a given time can be a candidate later on if its value is no longer statistically inferior to a currently active move. - ▶ The UCB value of an active move may be decreased when more simulations are performed. - ▶ Periodically check whether to reactive it.

-• Selection of $r_d$ .
+- Selection of r_d .

-- The greater $r_d$ is,
+- The greater r_d is,

-- ▷ the less pruned the moves are;
+- ▶ the less pruned the moves are;

 - ▶ the better the algorithm performs;

-- $\triangleright$ the slower the play is.
+- ▶ the slower the play is.

-- Results [Bouzy et al 2004]:

-• Selection of $\sigma_e$ .
+- Selection of σ_e .

-- The smaller $\sigma_e$ is,
+- The smaller σ_e is,

-- ▷ the fewer equalities there are;
+- ▶ the fewer equalities there are;

 - ▶ the better the algorithm performs;

-- $\triangleright$ the slower the play is.
+- ▶ the slower the play is.

-Conclusions:
+- Conclusions:

-- $r_d$ plays an important role in the move pruning process. - $\sigma_e$ is less sensitive.
+- r_d plays an important role in the move pruning process.

+- σ_e is less sensitive.